xNaCly/c_paket/Readme.md

 cpak help <command>
 cpak h <command>
 ```
-prints usage and help either for cpak or for a cpak command
+Prints usage and help either for cpak or for a cpak command

 #### Init
 ```bash
 cpak init
 cpak i
 ```
 This command initalises a new cpak project, creates a `cpak_project.conf` file

 #### Bootstrap
 ```bash
 cpak bootstrap <template>
 cpak b <template>
 ```
-copies all the files specified in the `$XDG_CONFIG_HOME/cpak/templates/<template>` directory into the current dir.
+Copies all the files specified in the `$XDG_CONFIG_HOME/cpak/templates/<template>` directory into the current dir.

 #### Add
 ```bash
 cpak add <module>
 cpak a <module>
 ```
-installs the specifed module and links to its source in `$PWD/cpak_modules`
+Installs the specifed module and links to its source in `$PWD/cpak_modules`

 #### Remove
 ```bash
 cpak remove <module>
 cpak r <module>
 ```
-uninstalls the specifed module and removes the link to its source from `$PWD/cpak_modules`
+Uninstalls the specifed module and removes the link to its source from `$PWD/cpak_modules`

 #### Upgrade
 ```bash
 cpak upgrade <module>
 cpak u <module>
 ```
-upgrades the specified module to the newest version
+Upgrades the specified module to the newest version

 ### Global configuration
 The default config file can be found after first run in `$XDG_CONFIG_HOME/cpak`.
 This config currently includes the following content: